dbsid/moats_rac/README.md

 #### 4.1.2 SQL*Plus Settings
 -----------------------
-The linesize should be at least 175, the arraysize should be exactly double of the screen size, by default, the screen size is 40, arraysize is 80.
+Although the number of charaters on each line is no more than 175, the linesize setting should be at least 2000, since the output contains lots of invisible charaters to draw the color active session graph.
+The arraysize should be exactly double of the screen size, by default, the screen size is 40, arraysize is 80.
 If you customize the screen size to 60, then the arraysize should be set to 120.
 MOATS comes with a moats_settings.sql file that does the following:
 ```
    * set arrays 80
-   * set lines 175
+   * set lines 2000
+   * set trims on
    * set head off
    * set tab off
    * set pages 0